 The Oosterscheldekering storm surge barrier is a unique and internationally acclaimed flood protection project.
 The original plans called for a closed dam.
 This led to a lot of objections because the water behind the dam would have lost its salinity and salt water fish and plants would have disappeared.

 An imposing view of the flood barrier can be seen from the former Neeltje Jans work-island, which was constructed especially for the Oosterschelde storm surge barrier project.
 Want to take a closer look at the floodgates?
 Then be sure to pay a visit to Deltapark Neeltje Jans.
 Next to learning all about the Delta Works project, it is also a water park with fun attractions for the whole family.

 That is why a barrier was designed that could be closed in emergencies.
-The moveable part is nearly three kilometres long divided over three sluice gate-type openings.
+The moveable part is nearly nine kilometres long divided over three sluice gate-type openings.
 Colossal piles support doors that move up and down to open and close the barrier.
 All in all it is a beautiful example of Dutch hydraulic engineering that is definitely worth a visit.